Types of Modular Kitchen Materials

 A carcass is basically the body of the module with panels joined together with a crossbar.
 The base modules come with plinth feet which has height adjustment and a skirting to hide the legs.
 The carcass is the main body after which shutters, hardware and hinges can be added.

-Wood: Although expensive, actual wood, can be used to build a modular kitchen.
-However, the flaws like knots abd splinters can affect the overall design.
+Although expensive, actual wood can be used to build a modular kitchen.
+However, the flaws like knots and splinters can affect the overall design.
 Also, termites may pose a serious threat to the wood.
 However, if you have actual wood, you can take these measures to resist a termite attack.

-Pro tip: If you’re going for a MDF kitchen, you can always go for BWR ply for the cabinets below the sink.
+Pro tip: If you’re going for an MDF kitchen, you can always go for BWR ply for the cabinets below the sink.

-Particle Board: This is the cheapest material available in the market, it is made from sawdust and waste wood which is one reason why people question its quality.
-Since this material is not light it cannot hold onto more weight as is suitable where the kitchen is used for light cooking only.
+Cheapest material available in the market, particle board is made from sawdust and waste wood which is one reason why people question its quality.
+Since this material is not light it cannot hold onto more weight.
+It is suitable where the kitchen is used for light cooking only.

 Pro tip: For a better understanding of acrylic vs laminate, read this article.

-PU: Not happy with the above choices?
+Not happy with the above choices?
 Not to worry, we also offer PU finishes for that classy look.
-PU finish is basically painted over the shutter and can be glossy or matte, depending on the selection.
+PU finish is basically painted over the shutter and can be glossy or matte.